KibakoDev/KibakoOnlineShooter/README.md

 # Kibako Online Shooter

 **Kibako Online Shooter** is a fast-paced online deathmatch FPS prototype developed with **Unreal Engine 5.5.1**.
-It leverages **SteamSockets** for networking and features optimized servers for smooth, low-latency gameplay.
+It leverages **SteamSockets** for networking and features optimized replication for smooth, low-latency gameplay.

-Created in under 5 days, the game includes a single arena map and demonstrates a focus on achieving a fluid, technically stable multiplayer experience.
+Created in under 5 days, the game includes a single arena map and demonstrates a focus on achieving a fluid, technically stable multiplayer experience using the **Steam Online Subsystem**.

 ## Status
 🚧 **Prototype**: This is an early-stage project designed for testing and experimentation.